Kieron Walker has been an online writer for more than 8 years. He writes about everything from jobs and relationships to mixing drinks.

-A Little Trust Goes a Long Way
+1. A Little Trust Goes a Long Way

-When it comes to long distance relationships, there has to be a huge degree of trust between each person.
+There has to be a huge degree of trust between each person when it comes to long distance relationships.
 Probably even more than there needs to be in a normal relationship.
 It only takes a little bit of distrust to pop up for two people to begin suspecting each other of not being faithful in the absence of one another.

-If for some reason you do have doubts or have reason to believe that something may be going on, talk it out with your partner to see if those feelings may be real.
-Sometimes avoiding the talk can just lead to the distrustful feelings growing to the point where it is impossible to overcome them.
+If, for some reason, you do have doubts or have reason to believe that something may be going on, talk it out with your partner to see if those feelings may be real.
+Sometimes avoiding the talk can just lead to distrustful feelings growing to the point where it is impossible to overcome them.
 For peace of mind, it is usually easier to trust until someone gives you a reason not to trust them anymore.
 If not, you could end up stressed and over-analyzing every little action.

-Communication Is the Key
+2. Communication Is the Key

-It is also important to not keep score of who calls first and who calls for how long.
+It is also important to not keep a score of who calls first and who calls for how long.
 Just be happy that the call took place and make the most of it.
 If necessary, set up a schedule so that life does not start to overwhelm your quality time.
 A few minutes out of the day to talk to each other can help keep things fresh for a long time.

-Make Some Travel Time
+3. Make Some Travel Time

-Take Advantage of Snail Mail
+4. Take Advantage of Snail Mail

 Even after all these technological advances, nothing quite beats the feeling of walking to the mailbox and seeing a letter from your significant other.
 It sure beats getting a bill!
 Sending snail mail will also allow you to get creative in the way you send your message.
 Be as romantic as possible and mail as much as possible.

-Have a Plan to Be Together
+5. Have a Plan to Be Together

-Long distance relationships can be a beautiful thing, but at some point they will eventually run their course if you do not end up together.
-It does not have to be weeks, months, or even years, but at some point you will want to plan on being together if it ends up being serious.
+Long distance relationships can be a beautiful thing, but at some point, they will eventually run their course if you do not end up together.
+It does not have to be weeks, months, or even years, but at some point, you will want to plan on being together if it ends up being serious.

-Believe In Your Relationship
+6. Believe In Your Relationship!